danilolapegna/spotify-searcher/README.md

 There's also a quick check such that if the object is older than a day, or has some incomplete fields, the app will try reloading it.

+## Architecture

+The one used here is a "pure" MVVM, where each factory was separately created, by extending the default one, in order to allow passing a parameter.

+No `LiveData` was used, as Rx and Realm both already fulfilled the purpose of generating fully observable sets of mutable data.

 ## Functionality

+- Login screen: a very plain and simple screen made in a `LoginActivity`, allowing authentication via the Spotify SDK

+- Search screen: made in a `SearchActivity` + `SearchFragment`, it is where most of the magic happens.
+An api call is made automatically for the last search term typed.
+Artists and tracks for that term are returned, each of them is recognisable thanks to an icon (implemented via `VectorDrawable`), and each of them is persisted onto realm only on click, to avoid engulfing the app persistent storage with MBs that will never be used.
+Some progress is shown and a "no results" text is displayed in case the search returns no results.
+Also, a toast is displayed in case of error.

+- Artist screen: made in a `ArtistActivity` + `ArtistFragment`, is a detail page with the artist info.
+Made with a `CollapsingToolbarLayout`, it loads the artist from Realm first, and if the data is complete and up-to-date, doesn't perform any further api call.
+Also, gives the possibility to reach the Spotify page for the artist.

+- Track screen: made in a `TrackActivity` + `TrackFragment`, a detail page with the track info.
+Also made with a `CollapsingToolbarLayout`, it loads the track from Realm first, and if the data is complete and up-to-date, doesn't perform any further api call.
+Displays the artist list for that track and allows to reach the in-app page on click.
+Also, displays the track duration and gives the possibility to reach the Spotify page for the track, by both a clickable `Spannable` and a (by simplicity) play button.

+## Other to-be-noted

+- A kotlin extension `UIExtensions.kt` was implemented as a convenience to allow quicker operations on activities/fragments

+- Picasso was used as a default image loading library.

+- [Material search bar](https://github.com/mancj/MaterialSearchBar) was used for the main search screen.

+- Proximanova font was added for a more pleasant user experience

+- Last api call, wrapped in a closure, is kept on hold in case requested during a moment of no network.
+The whole app is constantly aware of the current network state through the implementation of a Rx-based `ConnectionStateMonitor` component, and hence the app will be re-executed once the connection is back.

 ## Could-be-added/To-be-improved

+This is the list of the "limitations" I'm aware of and that were kept as such as a matter of simplicity and to have this done within a reasonable amount of time.
+By the way there's also no reason to believe these feats won't be added in future.

-- For now the Rx client/library only supports json bodies as a MediaType, so different kind of media (simply by adding more values and converters to the enum), like images or video, can be added in future.
+- For now my Rx client/library only supports json bodies as a MediaType, so different kind of media (simply by adding more values and converters to the enum), like images or video, can be added in future.

 - Some pagination, maybe with lazy loading, could be added to the main search in order to add a few more results per string.
 By the way, as far as I could see, for now, a reasonable set of relevant results is always displayed.

 - Authentication is made without a refresh token, which means it expires usually after 30 minutes of use.
-We need probably to implement a longer one.
-By the way, for now, expiration is handled and the user is prompted to log in again.
+We need probably to implement a full authentication flow with longer-living token mechanism.
+By the way by simplicity, and given the sample purpose of the app, this is left as a to-do thing, expiration is handled anyway, and the user is each time prompted to log in again.

+- Api call kept on hold when there's no network: probably a larger queue could be implemented + a mechanism to make sure the app isn't re-executed in case it isn't "useful" anymore for the current screen.